Finding a job after long-term unemployment isn’t easy.

 So tell everyone you’re job searching.
 Connect with people personally and ask if they have any ideas or leads you should pursue.

-It’s more difficult to find a job after long-term unemployment; but it’s very possible.
+It’s more difficult to find a job after long-term unemployment, but it’s doable.

 However, you need to apply for a lot of jobs.

 Try a combination of methods, including telling everyone in your network that you’re job searching, applying directly to employers via their website, and searching on one or two job platforms (I like LinkedIn’s job search feature the most).

 You’re probably going to need to interview for at least a few jobs to find an employer who thinks you’re the right fit.
 And we all know you need to apply for a lot of jobs just to get one interview usually.